The Future of the Web According to Eric Schmidt of Google

 Opinion is better than algorithms

-What else is Eric Schmidt talking about?
-He explains why they acquired local restaurant review service Zagat and how they plan to introduce these reviews on Google Places and local Google search results.
+He explains why Google acquired local restaurant review service Zagat and how they plan to introduce these reviews on Google Places and local Google search results.

 Eric Schmidt thus confirms how important local search and reviews will be in the future and that Google is of course planning to grab a substantial portion of this market.